 Evidence of professional output, and a pattern of continuing professional involvement and development are essential to one's professional growth and evolution as a teacher.
 The economics faculty holds that research and scholarship is revealed by creativity, breadth and depth of one's knowledge in the field, and the ability to communicate this knowledge to others with similar professional interests.
 Disciplinary, cross disciplinary, and pedagogical research are valued as professional contributions in this assessment, consistent with the vision of ourselves as members of a pragmatic liberal arts institution.
-Evidence of professional output, and a pattern of continuing professional involvement and development are essential for both tenure and promotion to full professor.
+Evidence of excellence in terms of scholarly output, and a pattern of continuing scholarly involvement and development are essential for both tenure and promotion to full professor.
+Relevant scholarly output in economics is defined as refereed professional or pedagogical work in economics or economics-related interdisciplinary publications.

-Evidence of professional output can be provided by refereed publications in scholarly or pedagogical journals, scholarly and pedagogical books or texts, and chapters in books or texts.
+Scholarly output may include journal articles (print and online), books or texts, and chapters in books or texts.
 A pattern of continuing professional involvement and development can be provided by evidence of the following: professional editorships; presentations and poster sessions at professional conferences; organizing or chairing sessions for professional conferences or serving as a discussant; formal professional manuscript reviews; informal professional manuscript reviews; and disciplinary contributions used in the classroom whether published or not.

-The awarding of tenure requires the Candidate to have completed (i.e. accepted for publication) some professional output, including at least one refereed journal publication or book, or chapters in books, and to demonstrate a pattern of active research that is likely to be ongoing.
-Promotion to full professor requires professional output and an active pattern of research, including at least one refereed journal publication, or book, or chapters/entries in books or other texts beyond that achieved since tenure.
-Provision of such evidence by the Candidate does not in itself constitute a guarantee of tenure or promotion since it is the responsibility of the candidate to employ such evidence to make a case for tenure or promotion.
-In particular, just satisfying the output requirement for at least one refereed journal publication or book, or chapters in books is not sufficient to fulfill the requirement of a pattern of active research that is likely to be ongoing.
+The awarding of tenure requires the Candidate to have completed (i.e. accepted for publication) at least one work of scholarly output as previously defined.
+A jointly authored book or book chapter may count as scholarly output if the Candidate's contribution is judged substantial by the CEC.
+In addition the Candidate must demonstrate a pattern of active research that is likely to be ongoing.
+Promotion to full professor requires at least one piece of scholarly output beyond that achieved since tenure along with a continuing pattern of ongoing and projected future research since earning tenure.